exploitoverload/PwNixOS/README.md

 ## TODO

+- [x] Add IP Addresses for current interface to waybar.
 - [ ] Add [NvChad](https://github.com/NvChad/NvChad) to the neovim configuration.
-- [ ] Add IP Addresses for current interface to waybar with click to copy.
+- [ ] Add click to copy IP in the network module of waybar.

 For more detailed information and documentation, please refer to the [official NixOS manual](https://nixos.org/manual/nixos/stable/index.html).